Is the Internet Really Dying? Exploring the Dead Internet Theory

 So, while the Dead Internet Theory may paint a bleak picture of the current state of the internet, there is still hope for a future where human creativity and connection can thrive online.

-Is the Dead Internet Theory true, or is it just a conspiracy?
+Is the Dead Internet Theory real, or just a conspiracy?

-The Dead Internet Theory is not proven as a fact, but it points to a real trend: more bots and AI-made posts show up on public platforms.
+The Dead Internet Theory is not a proven fact, but it points to a real trend: lots of online posts are now made by bots or AI.

-What are the biggest signs a post was written by a bot or AI?
+What are the easiest signs a post might be written by a bot or AI?

-Why are people moving from public social media to private apps like Discord or iMessage?
+Why are people moving from public social media to private groups and chats?

 New:Autoblogging + Scheduling